 As a soloist, Eliran is known as a preeminent interpreter of the music of composer Avner Dorman.
 Solo performance highlights include Dorman’s Azerbaijani Dance with the Israel Philharmonic and Zubin Mehta at Carnegie Hall, Rachmaninoff’s 3rd Piano Concerto with the Alabama Symphony, and the Grieg Concerto with the Oakland East Bay Symphony.

-American cellist Natasha Farny has distinguished herself as a musician with significant versatility, sensitivity, and experience.
-An accomplished soloist, Ms. Farny has performed with orchestras such as the Boston Symphony Orchestra, the Buffalo Philharmonic, as well as several local orchestras throughout the Western New York region.
+Acclaimed as a "terrific cello soloist" and as having a "big, generous tone," American cellist Natasha Farny performs frequently as a soloist and chamber musician.
+Her debut CD of French music for cello and piano was released on the Centaur label in 2020, followed by Ekstasis's first album in 2022.
+An accomplished soloist, Ms. Farny has performed with orchestras such as the Boston Symphony Orchestra and the Buffalo Philharmonic, as well as several local orchestras throughout the Western New York region.
 She has taken solo and chamber music tours across Germany, the Czech Republic, and Brazil, and has played at many national venues like the Dame Myra Hess Memorial Concerts in Chicago and Brooklyn’s Bargemusic “Here and Now” Series.
-Ms. Farny can be heard on recordings of chamber music with the Centaur label.
-She will release her solo CD of French cello music in 2019.
 A vibrant teacher, she has been invited to give master classes at various institutions, including Weimar’s Hochschule für Musik Franz Liszt in Germany, the Brancaleoni International Music Festival in Italy, and the Eastman School of Music.

 Dorman's Double Concerto